peter_tedxSpecial Note: I’m currently looking for student(s) with demonstrated interest in automated scientific discovery.

-I also explore how we can use text-based video games as a vehicle for studying scientific and common-sense reasoning, particularly by creating new virtual environments to encourage and measure these capacities for reasoning.
-These include projects like ScienceWorld, a high-fidelity simulation of 30 science exam experiments, and TextWorldExpress, a text-game simulator capable of running up to one billion experiments per day.
+In terms of virtual environments, I explore how we can use text-based video games as a vehicle for studying scientific and common-sense reasoning, particularly by creating new virtual environments to encourage and measure these capacities for reasoning.
+These include projects like ScienceWorld, a high-fidelity simulation of 30 science exam experiments, TextWorldExpress, a text-game simulator capable of running up to one billion experiments per day, and DiscoveryWorld, a 2D (and text-based) game about making novel scientific discoveries on “Planet X”.

 I uniquely have two distinct educational backgrounds, one in natural language processing, cognition, and computer science, the other in physics, electrical engineering, and sensing.
 I maintain active outreach in grounding science education through sensing, largely in the form of open source hardware like the tricorder project, and projects like the open source computed tomography scanner.
 This work has been widely featured in over 50 international news media articles, including Reuters, Forbes, WIRED, MSNBC, and the Washington Post, as well as an invited talk at TEDxBrussels 2012.
 In 2015, my open source science tricorder was honoured by being placed on permanent exhibit at the German Museum of Technology in Berlin.

-Associate Professor, School of Information, University of Arizona
+Associate Professor, College of Information Science, University of Arizona

 Cross-listed in Computer Science and Linguistcs.